-Germany absorbs Austria | Appeasement at Munich | Night of the Broken Glass (Kristallnacht) | From Prague to the invasion of Poland | Opponents of War Look Inward | Invasions of Norway, the Netherlands, Belgium and France | Support for France's Collaborationist Government | The Battle of Britain | The Baltic States, elsewhere in East Europe and Hitler's plan for the Soviet Union | Hitler's "House Cleaning" in Poland
+Germany absorbs Austria | Appeasement at Munich | Night of the Broken Glass (Kristallnacht) | Germans to Prague and the Hitler-Stalin Pact | Germany invades Poland | Opponents of War Look Inward | Invasions of Norway, the Netherlands, Belgium and France | Support for France's Collaborationist Government | The Battle of Britain | The Baltic States, elsewhere in East Europe and Hitler's plan for the Soviet Union | Hitler's "House Cleaning" in Poland

-And the government was making life harder still for Jews.
+The government was making life harder still for Jews.
 By 1937 the exclusion of Jews from public or private employment left at least half of them without a means of livelihood.
 In many towns a Jew could not find lodging.
 Some found it difficult or impossible to buy food, including milk for their children, or to buy medicine.
 Over some shops were signs that read, "Jews Not Admitted."

 Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.